Cost of Living in Stockholm: 2022 Monthly Expenses

 Dental care is expensive in Sweden.
 The price will depend on which dentist you go to, but in my experience, the dentist I went to costs 985 SEK (~$119) for a basic examination.
 If you are registered in Sweden, you are entitled to a 300 or 600 SEK dental grant per year to save for 2 years.

-2021 monthly expenses: Our cost of living in Stockholm
+2022 monthly expenses: our cost of living in Stockholm

 We already tried to lower our expenses on groceries & food.
 It was way higher before especially when we had access to UberEats.

-As for the transportation, we only travel twice a month and we buy a 75-minute ticket worth 38 SEK.
-If I have to go back to the office most of the week, I will have to buy a 30-day ticket instead worth 930 SEK.
+As for the transportation, we only travel twice a month and we buy a 75-minute ticket.
+If I have to go out often, I will have to buy a 30-day ticket instead.

 |Expenses||Amount (in SEK)|